 For the first time, machine learning will be used at every step of drug discovery to identify candidates for treating genetically defined metabolic and neurodegenerative disorders.

-TORONTO, Ontario, Canada, March 26, 2018 - Deep Genomics, the genetic medicine company that has built a platform using machine learning, genomics, cell biology and automation, today announced they are investing $10 million to expand their preclinical platform and to develop therapies for metabolic and neurodegenerative disorders.
+TORONTO, Ontario, Canada, March 26, 2018 - Deep Genomics, the leading AI therapeutics company that has built a platform using machine learning, genomics, cell biology and automation, today announced they are investing $10 million to expand their preclinical platform and to develop therapies for metabolic and neurodegenerative disorders.

 In the next three years, Deep Genomics will use its platform to unlock new classes of anti-sense oligonucleotide therapies that were previously inaccessible, and advance them for clinical evaluation.
 “We have allocated 50% of our drug discovery pipeline to finding new therapies for genetically defined metabolic and neurodegenerative disorders,” said Dr. Frey.